awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codecommit.md

 # Using the EB CLI with AWS CodeCommit<a name="eb-cli-codecommit"></a>

 You can use the EB CLI to deploy your application directly from your AWS CodeCommit repository\.
 With AWS CodeCommit, you can upload only your changes to the repository when you deploy, instead of uploading your entire project\.
 This can save you time and bandwidth if you have a large project or limited Internet connectivity\.
-The EB CLI pushes your local commits and uses them to create application versions when you use `eb create` or `eb deploy`\.
+The EB CLI pushes your local commits and uses them to create application versions when you use eb create or eb deploy\.

 To deploy your changes, AWS CodeCommit integration requires you to commit changes first\.
 However, as you develop or debug, you might not want to push changes that you haven't confirmed are working\.
-You can avoid committing your changes by staging them and using `eb deploy --staged` \(which performs a standard deployment\)\.
+You can avoid committing your changes by staging them and using eb deploy \-\-staged \(which performs a standard deployment\)\.
 Or commit your changes to a development or testing branch first, and merge to your master branch only when your code is ready\.
-With `eb use`, you can configure the EB CLI to deploy to one environment from your development branch, and to a different environment from your master branch\.
+With eb use, you can configure the EB CLI to deploy to one environment from your development branch, and to a different environment from your master branch\.

 **Note**
 Some regions don't offer AWS CodeCommit\.
 The integration between Elastic Beanstalk and AWS CodeCommit doesn't work in these regions\.